SleepyPxnda/LionsKN-adventcalender-Tester/README.md

 Small script to check if the numbers passed in the dockerfile won anything in the LionsKN Adventskalender 2021.

-Might add some cronjob to the dockerfile and change it to and ubuntu docker.

 ## Script

 Crawls the website https://lionskn-adventskalender.de/gewinnnummern/ with BeautifulSoup4.